Washington DC Weekend Getaway – Best 3 Day Itinerary

 Arlington House (above) & President Kennedy Grave Site - Washington DC Getaway

-Arlington House (above) & President Kennedy Grave Site
+Arlington House & President Kennedy’s Grave Site

 Department of State Diplomatic Reception Rooms Tour